An object representing a single object space or scratch pad that you use to fetch, create, and save managed objects.

 init method.
 You should not, therefore, initialize a context on one thread then pass it to a different thread.
 Instead, you should pass a reference to a persistent store coordinator and have the receiving thread/queue create a new context derived from that.
 If you use

 start (for a concurrent queue).

-In macOS 10.7 and later and iOS v5.0 and later, when you create a context you can specify the concurrency pattern with which you will use it using
+When you create a context you specify the concurrency pattern with which you will use it using

 Private queue (